dunamismax/go-modern-scaffold/README.md

   - **Description:** A comprehensive configuration solution for Go applications.
 Viper can manage configuration from various sources—including YAML, JSON, and TOML files, environment variables, and remote key-value stores—unifying them into a single, accessible interface.
 - [**Validator**](https://pkg.go.dev/github.com/go-playground/validator/v10)
   - **Role:** Struct-Tag Based Data Validation.
   - **Description:** The de-facto standard for data validation in Go.
-It enables declarative validation on struct fields using simple tags (e.g., `validate:"required,email"`), integrating seamlessly with frameworks like Fiber to ensure data integrity.
+It enables declarative validation on struct fields using simple tags (e.g., `validate:"required,email"`), integrating seamlessly with frameworks like Echo to ensure data integrity.

 ---